okta/odyssey/FORMS.md

 - `name`: The name associated with the group.
 - `form`: This attribute takes the value of the id attribute of a `<form>` element you want the `<fieldset>` to be part of, even if it is not inside the form.
 Please note that usage of this is confusing — if you want the `<input>` elements inside the `<fieldset>` to be associated with the form, you need to use the form attribute directly on those elements.
   - Because of the unintuitive behavior of this attribute, I recommend that this be relegated to use on Field or we provide a way to cascade this attribute to all child Inputs.

+As noted above, it may be beneficial to pass these attributes directly to the child Inputs rather than applying them to the parent `fieldset`.

 ### Content areas